The Brothers (1947 film): Critical reception

 Variety described The Brothers as: "Starkly uncompromising...
 No attempt has been made to win favor of those who cannot stomach a grim story, and even the contemplated happy ending (not in the book) has been discarded in favor of one more logical, It will not be everybody's entertainment, and will do best with discriminating au-diences here and in the U. S. Drawing cards are a fine cast, good story, grand direction and splendid camera work and music score.
 Patricia Roc contributes her best performance to date, and newcomer Maxwell Reed, establishes himself in a part that would have been a natural for James Mason."

 The New York Times wrote, "Patricia Roc is lovely in form and grace, but her hair-dos, her dresses and her expressions smack more of Elstree than of the Hebrides".

 Box-office

-The film incurred an estimated loss of £55,700.
+According to Rank's own records the film had made a loss of £55,700 for the company by December 1949.

+The producer's receipts were £73,500 in the UK and £33,700 overseas.

 Modern reputation

 The film's reputation has risen in recent years.
 An article in The Scotsman praised the film saying:

 There is sex, there is violence, there is nudity and there is one of the most shocking killings ever portrayed in a mainstream movie.
 An informer, who has reported illicit whisky trafficking, is bound hand and foot, with cork floats under his armpits and a fish tied to his cap.
 He is then sent bobbing out to sea, to await a passing seabird that will spot the fish and dive hundreds of feet to pierce fish, cap and skull in a single fatal movement....The Brothers is... the skeleton in the cupboard no-one talks about.
 It bears more resemblance to a Quentin Tarantino film than one by Powell and Pressburger.

 Producer Christopher Young said "It's slightly bizarre, some very good performances, fantastic cinematography, but quite a strange script, really quite dark."

 David Parkinson, a reviewer for the Radio Times, wrote: "while Stephen Dade's images of Skye are highly evocative, precious little passion is generated by orphaned Patricia Roc and Andrew Crawford, even though she's the housekeeper of his deadliest rival (Finlay Currie).
 Part of the problem is the straightlaced nature of postwar British cinema, which kept emotions firmly in check.;TV Guide called the film a "fair effort with technical talent outweighing the performers"; but Eye for Film found the film "startlingly bold and suggestive for its time...surprisingly gripping."